 Using the Value Ramp to Assess Your Education Portfolio

 As you continue to move up the curve, fill it in with items that are increasingly unique to your organization and the value it can provide.
 These items tend to be more targeted to specific customer segments, but that does not mean they have to be significantly higher in terms of labor and costs.
 Participation in an exclusive, lightly-facilitated community for people in a specific job role can attract significant fees with relatively low effort.

-Finally, I’ll emphasize brand again here.
+Finally, brand matters.
 Building a strong brand is critical to attracting people to the curve and to building momentum.
 Don’t think just in terms of organizational brand, as important as this is, think specifically of your brand as a learning provider, as an organization that can really make significant change happen (which, after all, is what learning is about).
 The bottom left of your curve should contribute to this brand building initially, but remember, also, that people will likely cycle back to this part of the curve again and again to continue building momentum.

 What to Do Next